davidji99/terraform-provider-herokux/website/docs/r/postgres_mtls_certificate.html.markdown

 The following attributes are exported:

+* `cert_id` - The UUID of the certificate.
+This is a separate attribute as the resource ID is a composite value.

 * `name` - The name of certificate.
 It in the format of a hostname URL.

 * `status` - The status of certificate.